Jordan94360/Jordan94360/README.md

 ### A little bit about me 👋

 - 🔭 I’m currently working on ...
-Kaggle Titanic Competition
+Metrics Automation Tool in Python
 - 🌱 I’m currently learning ...
 Everything Data Science related
 - 🤔 I’m looking for help with ...
 Git & APIs
 - 💬 Ask me about ...
 Anything!